-He does not ask about the meaning of the safe word.
-He does not have to--he lived it, in her mind.
+He doesn't ask about the meaning of the safe word.
+He doesn't have to—he lived it, in her mind.

 "Accepted."
 He pushes her back harder, no distance between them as he kisses her roughly, as he tightens his grip on her wrists, as he pulls her hair, forcing her head back a little.
 "Struggle now."

 She tries; it gets her nowhere.
-She is aroused, completely, utterly, dangerously.
-But there is no way she's going to tell him to stop.
+She's aroused, completely, utterly, dangerously.
+But there's no way she's going to tell him to stop.
 No matter what happens later, he's with her because, for now, he wants her.

 "Spock," she says, testing him.

 His reaction is instantaneous.
 He pulls her hair back, her wrists up.
 The position is uncomfortable.
 "I believe that is not the name I wish you to call me."
-He is breathing harder than normal.
-He is highly aroused.
+He's breathing harder than normal.
+He's highly aroused.

 She feels her whole body flush as she murmurs, "Master."